Floquet Topological Frequency-Converting Amplifier: Introduction

-Although our model echoes certain features of these earlier approaches, it operates through a fundamentally different physical mechanism.
+Although our model resembles certain features of these earlier approaches, it operates through a fundamentally different physical mechanism.
 Here, topology is generated via competing coherent and dissipative Floquet couplings on a single-mode platform, thereby avoiding the need for multifrequency drives \cite{Martin2017,Crowley2019,Koch2024} or multimode architectures \cite{Koutserimpas2018,KochF2025}.
 Following well-established topological input–output theory~\cite{Ramos2021}, we extract the associated local topological invariant, compute a signal-to-noise ratio (SNR), and validate our predictions through exact numerical simulations.
-Finally, we propose an experimental implementation using superconducting circuits, where the required driven decay arises naturally via adiabatic elimination of fast-dissipating ancillary modes.
+Finally, we put forward a feasible experimental implementation based on superconducting circuits, in which the required driven dissipation emerges naturally through the adiabatic elimination of rapidly decaying ancillary modes, thereby enabling stable intraband microwave-to-microwave frequency conversion.